Lady Fu Hao and her Lavish Tomb of the Shang Dynasty

 It is perhaps an extremely fortunate that Lady Fu Hao’s tomb was discovered intact by archaeologists.
 Without the oracle bones or the grave goods from the tomb, it is highly likely that Fu Hao would have been lost to history forever.
 It is only through these artefacts that the life of such a remarkable figure is known to us.

-Featured image: Artist’s impression of Fu Hao ( history.cultural-china.com)
+Top image: Artist’s impression of Fu Hao (history.cultural-china.com)